 Name of complainant:

 Contact details: Address:

 Telephone:

 Email:

-Outline of your complaint and how it has affected you (the complainant) / pupil:
+Outline of your complaint and how it has affected you (the complainant) / pupil/student:

 Have you discussed the matter already with a member of staff, if so, who?
 What was the outcome?

 What would you like to happen as a result of your complaint?

-Signature:

-Date:
+Signature: Date:

 For school use:

-Date received:

-Date acknowledged and by whom:

-Summary of action taken: